 In a multi-sided market, pricing strategies are complex and crucial.
 Platforms often subsidize one user group while charging the other more to maximize the total value and balance the network.
 For example, gaming consoles are often sold at a low profit or even a loss to attract gamers, while game developers are charged for access to the platform.

-Managers devote considerable time and resources to figure out which side should bear the pricing burden, and commonly end up making little money on one side (or even using this side as a loss-leader) and recouping their costs on the other side (Rochet & Tirole, 2006).
+Managers devote considerable time and resources to figuring out which side should bear the pricing burden, and they commonly end up making little money on one side (or even using this side as a loss-leader) and recouping their costs on the other side (Rochet & Tirole, 2006).

 The Swedish audio streaming and media service Spotify, for example, offers a free version for its listeners, only charging advertising companies.